CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

-# Molecular Dynamics Simulation of Liquid Water Under Ambient Conditions
+# Deep Modeling for Molecular Simulation
+Hands-on sessions - Day 1 - July 7, 2022

+Molecular dynamics driven by deep potentials and learning the potential energy surface using DeePMD

+## Aims

+The aim of this tutorial is twofold.
+In part 1 of this hands-on session we will show how to run molecular dynamics (MD) simulations driven by deep potentials (machine learning potentials based on ab initio quantum mechanical calculations).
+Emphasis is made on the physics that are captured by these models and are absent in empirical potentials.
+During the second part of this tutorial we will learn the basics of training a potential using energies and forces obtained from DFT calculations.

+## Objectives

+The objectives of this tutorial session are:
+- Learn to perform MD simulations driven by deep potentials using LAMMPS and the DeePMD-kit
+- Understand the LAMMPS input file, in particular the lines relevant to use deep potentials
+- Interpret and understand results of the MD simulations in the light of the physical phenomena captured by these models
+- Understand that deep potentials are reactive, flexible, and polarizable
+- Learn to train a model that reproduces an ab initio potential energy surface
+- Use of the commands ```dp train``` and ```dp test``` of the DeePMD-kit
+- Understand the json input file of ```dp train```
+- Understand that regions of configuration space that are not well represented in the training set are not well described by the trained model

-## Introduction
+## Prerequisites

+It is assumed that the student is familiar with the linux command line.
+A working executable of LAMMPS and the DeePMD-kit.

+## Part 1: Molecular dynamics simulations

-In this tutorial, we will introduce how to calculate the structural and dynamic properties of liquid water using DeePMD and LAMMPS.
+In this part of the tutorial we will show how to calculate the structural and dynamic properties of liquid water using DeePMD and LAMMPS.
 The

-## Files Prepared
 We can use `ls` to see the files provided in this directory:
 ```
 README.md                  frozen_model_compressed.pb liquid_water               superionic